-The VANTAGE® 300 is shipped with the engine crankcase filled with high quality SAE 10W-30 Oil that meets classification CG-4 or CH-4 for diesel engines.
+The VANTAGE® 500 is shipped with the engine crankcase filled with high quality SAE 10W-30 Oil that meets classification CG-4 or CH-4 for diesel engines.
 Check the oil level before starting the engine.
 If it is not up to the full mark on the dip stick, add oil as required.
 Check the oil level every four hours of running time during the first 50 running hours.
 Refer to the engine Operator's Manual for specific oil recommendations and break-in information.
 The oil change interval is dependent on the quality of the oil and the operating environment.
 Refer to the Engine Operator's Manual for more details on the proper service and maintenance intervals.

-FUEL
+FUEL USE DIESEL FUEL ONLY-

-DIESEL FUEL ONLY-Low sulphur fuel or ultra low sulphur fuel in U.S.A. and Canada.
+Low Sulphur fuel or ultra low sulphur fuel in USA and CANADA only.